-Table 7 shows the conversion process from percentage retention between spring and fall aquatic vegetation during average years when compared directly to 2014.
-Using the Upper Spring Run sample reach as an example, there is an 85% retention during average years but only a 57% retention in 2014.
+Table 7 shows the conversion process from percentage retention between spring and fall aquatic vegetation during average years when compared directly to 2015.
+Using the Spring Lake Dam sample reach as an example, there is an 85% retention during average years.
 This implies that under average conditions a 15% decline in aquatic vegetation is observed from spring to fall each year.
 This amount is considered a pre-HCP condition because 1) it is calculated based on routine conditions prior to the HCP, and 2) during average years, a lot of HCP measures would not be actively engaged.
-As such, the difference in retention (85% - 57% = 28%) is the value used to assess the overall loss of fountain darter occupied habitat within this river section.
-The total fountain darter occupied habitat designated for the Upper Spring Run is 1,659 m^2 .
-The 28% difference from the reach is applied to the 1,659 m^2 from the entire section resulting in a habitat impact of 465 m^2 .
-For this incidental take assessment, the 465 m^2 is considered the amount of habitat that was impacted by the HCP Measures and Drought category.
+As such, the difference in retention (85% - 63% = 22%) is the value used to assess the overall loss (or gain) of fountain darter occupied habitat within this river section.
+The total fountain darter occupied habitat designated for the Spring Lake Dam reach is 1,068 m2.
+The 22% difference from the reach is applied to the 1,068 m2 from the entire section resulting in a habitat impact of 235 m2.
+For this incidental take assessment, the 235 m2 is considered the amount of habitat that was impacted by the HCP Measures and Drought category for this particular river section.

-Table 7.
-Total Impacted Area (m2) for the fountain darter based on percentage retention of aquatic vegetation from Spring to Fall per sample reach per system.
+Table 7.Total Impacted Area (m2) for the fountain darter based on percentage retention of aquatic vegetation from Spring to Fall per sample reach per system.

-Percentage Retention in Aquatic Vegetation from Spring to Fall Scenario Comal System S ample Read ches San Marcos S ystem Samp n Sample Reaches Upper Spring Run Landa Lake Old Channel New Channel Spring Lake Dam City Park l35 Average Flow Condition Years 85% 94% 100% 100% 85% 92% 99% 2014 Actual 57% 92% 100% 100% 76% 85% 87% НАВІТ AT CALCU LATIONS 8 applied to river s ections Difference between Average and 2014 (%) 28% 2% 0% 0% 9% 7% 12% Total Fountain Darter Occupied Habitat (m2) per entire river section 1,659 49,588 19,061 26,316 957 32,406 9,243 2014 Total Impacted Area (m 2) 465 825 0 0 86 2,181 1,105
+Percentage Retention in Aquatic Vegetation from Spring to Fall Scenario Comal System Sa ample Read ches San Marcos S ystem Samp le Reaches Upper Spring Run Landa Lake Old Channel New Channel Spring Lake Dam City Park 135 Average Flow Condition Years 85% 94% 100% 100% 85% 92% 99% 2015 Actual 104% 106% 99% 122% 63% 80% 84% HABITAT CALCULATIONS applied to river sections Difference between Average and 2015 (%) 0% 0% 1% 0% 22% 12% 15% Total Fountain Darter Occupied Habitat (m 2) per entire river section 2,591 46,048 19,285 27,470 1,068 31,987 8,388 2015 Total Impacted Area (m 2) 0 0 193 0 235 3,908 1,246 adjusted to include 554 m2 of Hygrophila purposely removed prior to October 2015.
+That amount was added back to this total for the Old Channel reach because it has already been accounted for in the HCP Mitigation / Restoration calculations presented in Table 2.

-As evident in Table 7, only the Upper Spring Run and Landa Lake sections exhibited impacted habitat conditions in 2014 on the Comal System.
+As evident in Table 7, only the Old Channel section exhibited impacted habitat conditions in 2015 on the Comal System.
 It should be noted that benefits from increased aquatic vegetation were not considered in this analysis.
 As such, all percentage retentions greater than 100% in Table 6 were adjusted to 100% in Table 7 for the determination of impacted habitat.
-In the San Marcos system, all three study reaches showed reductions in percentage retention from spring to fall in aquatic vegetation in 2014 and thus, resulted in impacted habitat within each of the San Marcos River sections.
+In the San Marcos system, all three study reaches showed reductions in percentage retention from spring to fall in aquatic vegetation in 2015 and thus, resulted in impacted habitat within each of the San Marcos River sections.